qoolixiloop/qool-tmux-loop/README.md

 ### How qoolixiloop intends to make his friends productive
 * you will get my tmux startup script written in shell code
   * this will startup a multiwindow session in a second
+  * you can and will of course adapt it to your individual needs.
+But be aware that the script is sent as a one liner to your shell.
+Therefore even small syntax errors like e.g lagging spaces or even trying to comment the code will not work out.
 * you will get links to pair programming tools (use tmate, or wemux)
   * this will protect you from insecure solutions you may find on the internet
 * you will get links to a simple less secure pairprogramming solution